Why This Matters

 - Synthetic T4 (thyroxine) that replaces deficient thyroid hormone in hypothyroidism

-- Take on empty stomach 30-60 minutes before breakfast—calcium, iron, and antacids significantly reduce absorption
+- Take on an empty stomach 30-60 minutes before breakfast.
+Calcium, iron, and antacids significantly reduce absorption, so separate these by at least 4 hours

-- Narrow therapeutic index requires regular TSH monitoring; symptoms of over-replacement mimic hyperthyroidism (tachycardia, weight loss, anxiety)
+- Narrow therapeutic index requires regular TSH monitoring (every 6-8 weeks after dose changes).
+Symptoms of over-replacement mimic hyperthyroidism: tachycardia, weight loss, anxiety, heat intolerance

 Gastrointestinal Agents: Acid Suppression

 Proton pump inhibitors dominate acid-related disorder treatment.
-They irreversibly inhibit the hydrogen-potassium ATPase pump in gastric parietal cells, providing more complete acid suppression than H2 blockers.
+They irreversibly inhibit the hydrogen-potassium ATPase pump in gastric parietal cells, providing more complete and longer-lasting acid suppression than H2 blockers like famotidine.

 Omeprazole